Updated: August 22, 2024

 • There will be a small management fee for participating employees

-The program was signed into law in 2019, but as of December 2023, it has yet to be launched.
-When the New Jersey Secure Choice Savings Program is officially up and running, it will require certain employers to enroll employees in the program, although all private sector employers can participate once it becomes active.
+The program was signed into law in 2019, and as of April 2024, businesses with 25 or more employers were invited to sign up for the pilot launch.
+When the its officially up and running, it will require certain employers to enroll employees in the program, although all private sector employers can participate once it becomes active.

 In this employer’s guide, we will discuss the program’s origins, who will be required to offer access once it becomes active, and if there are exemptions if a business already provides employees with access to a retirement savings plan.

-Getting to know the New Jersey Secure Choice Savings Program
+Getting to know RetireReady NJ (formerly the New Jersey Secure Choice Savings Program)

 In March of 2019, New Jersey Governor Phil Murphy signed P.L.
 2019 c.
 56, putting the wheels in motion for the New Jersey Secure Choice Act.
 Though it was originally slated to begin operations in March of 2021, the implementation was repeatedly delayed due to the Covid-19 pandemic.
-As of December 2023, the program is due to launch in 2024, with a phased, targeted implementation expected in mid-2024.
+The program is due to launch with a phased, targeted implementation expected in mid-2024 (and the pilot is open to employers who are interested in learning more).

 Under the Act, the state will set up its own retirement fund, with employees automatically enrolled in the program.
 Once the program is active, participating will be required for the following New Jersey employers: